Proof-of-Work vs Proof-of-Stake: Two Ways to Secure a Blockchain

 How Proof-of-Work Operates (Bitcoin's Approach)

-In Proof-of-Work, computers called miners compete to solve a computationally difficult puzzle.
-The puzzle has no shortcut — a miner must make billions of random guesses until one produces an answer that meets the network's target.
+In Proof-of-Work, computers called miners compete to find a block by brute force.
+There is no clever solution — a miner must make billions of hash attempts until one result meets the network's target.
 The winner gets to add the next block of transactions and earns a block reward in return.

 The key insight is that this process consumes real, physical resources — specialised hardware (ASICs) and electricity.
-That cost is what makes dishonesty expensive.
-If a miner tries to sneak in fraudulent transactions, the network simply rejects their block and they lose all the energy they spent.
-Honest behavior is the only profitable strategy.
+That cost is what makes dishonesty expensive.1 If a miner tries to sneak in fraudulent transactions, the network simply rejects their block and they lose all the energy they spent.
+Honest mining is overwhelmingly the most reliable strategy: cheating in ways nodes can detect forfeits the block reward and the energy spent.

 Rewriting history is equally hard.
 To alter an old transaction, an attacker would have to redo all the computational work that has been stacked on top of it since — and outpace the rest of the network doing so in real time.
 The longer a transaction has been buried under new blocks, the more work it would take to reverse it.